 Crocs are designed to be durable and can withstand quite a bit of wear and tear.
 This is largely due to the Croslite™ material they’re made from, which is a resilient and robust form of closed-cell resin.
 This material is known to retain its structure and comfort over time, making it suitable for environments where shoes are subjected to regular stress.

-Also Read Tactical Crocs
+Also Read Idiocracy Crocs

 That being said, the longevity of Crocs in a factory environment greatly depends on the nature of the work done.
 For example, in settings where foot protection from heavy objects is crucial, Crocs may not be the best choice as they lack the reinforcement offered by safety boots or shoes.
 Conversely, in environments where comfort and breathability are more important than comprehensive foot protection, Crocs are likely to last longer and provide immense value to workers.